grange85/ahfow-www/_drafts/my-record-collection-077-galaxie-500-blue-thunder.md

 ---
 Blue Thunder was Galaxie 500's second single and contains the love-it-or-hate-it _w/sax_ version of the title track.
 I fall very heavily on the **love** side!

-{% ahfowimage "url" "caption" %}
+{% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/galaxie-500-blue-thunder-12.jpg" "Galaxie 500 - Blue Thunder (12)" %}

-Now, saxophones in rock are invariably a bad idea but the late Ralph Carney's two contributions to Galaxie 500's oeuvre are so unconventional that they don't really fall into teh _saxophones in rock_ category ... although, that didn't stop The Onion (AV Club) from adding it to a list of [10 Great Songs Nearly Ruined By Saxophone](https://www.avclub.com/dont-blow-it-10-great-songs-nearly-ruined-by-saxophone-1798212377) in 2007.
+Now, saxophones in rock are invariably a bad idea but the late Ralph Carney's two contributions to Galaxie 500's oeuvre are so unconventional that they don't really fall into the _saxophones in rock_ category ... although, that didn't stop The Onion (AV Club) from adding it to a list of [10 Great Songs Nearly Ruined By Saxophone](https://www.avclub.com/dont-blow-it-10-great-songs-nearly-ruined-by-saxophone-1798212377) in 2007.

 > The warning is right there in the title.
 "Blue Thunder" is a magnificent example of the evils of saxophone, because both versions—with and without—are readily available.
 One is a majestic precursor to the slowcore movement, ambling along gently.
 The other is like a bucket of cold water dumped on an unsuspecting dreamer.